RxLaboratory/DuME/src-docs/docs/lut-baker.md

 With *DuME*, you can generate LUTs using any *OpenColorIO* configuration, for example to be able to use *OCIO* color management in applications which do not support *OCIO*.

-!!! warning
-    To be able to use the baker, you need a working build of the *OCIO* tool `ociobakelut`, a command-line tool included in *OpenColorIO*.
-You can set its path in the settings of *DuME*.

 These LUTs can also be applied to your medias using *DuME* so that *DuME* can be used in your *OCIO* color-managed pipeline.

 Read the parameters you need from your `ocio.config` file.
 In this screenshot you can see how to create an *ICC Profile* from the *Blender* *OCIO* config, converting a *Linear* image to *Filmic sRGB* with the *Medium Contrast* look.